Ermile/Saloos-Addons/README.md

 Changelog
 =========
+ * Version 2.5.2: now user can update saloos and addons from cp
  * Version 2.5.1: sms settings is complete and work good
  * Version 2.5.0: big update to handle fuly customized options
  * Version 2.4.1: fix and update form with saloos change